Last Updated on 11th June 2024 by Dan

 It was used for insulation on the underside of roofs and sometimes on the sides of buildings and warehouses.

-Again, it’s one of the most dangerous asbestos-containing materials as even minor disturbance of sprayed coatings can release a large amount of asbestos fibers into the air.
+Again, it’s one of the most dangerous asbestos containing materials as even minor disturbance of sprayed coatings can release a large amount of asbestos fibres into the air.

-Although it’s not as dangerous as other materials, any prolonged exposure can still cause significant health risks.
+Although asbestos insulation board is not as dangerous as other materials, any prolonged exposure can still cause significant health risks.

 These old asbestos-containing materials don’t look that different from modern materials, so it can be quite difficult to identify them.